-1,218 square feet of wetland B will be filled.
+Approximately 1,218 square feet of wetland B will be filled.
+See the CAR report for details.

 4. Will the proposal require surface water withdrawals or diversions?
 Give a general description, purpose, and approximate quantities if known.

 No.

 5. Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.